 What is the NADA Guide?

 NADA, which stands for the National Automobile Dealers Association, has been active since 1917.
 The NADA Guide is an appraisal resource used to establish a pre-owned vehicle’s value, which was first published not long after the organization’s inception.
+NADA is committed to checking the vehicle values, inventory, and auction data for lenders, dealers, insurance, government, and other automotive professionals.

 Originally published as a magazine back in 1933, it has since evolved into a robust website designed to educate buyers on the subject of automobile values.

 Numerous car dealers and customers rely on NADA Guides values to determine an automobile’s fair market price.
-It is generally agreed that they are interchangeable with the ubiquitous Kelley Blue Book.
+It is generally agreed that they are interchangeable with the ubiquitous Kelley Blue Book values.
 There’s a lot of back and forth regarding which one is more precise, but the reality is that you can’t go wrong with either.

 How Does NADA Reach Its Value?